JON DAUPHINÉ, ESQ.

 CHIEF EXECUTIVE OFFICER

-Jon Dauphiné was named Executive Director of the Foundation for Financial Planning (FFP) in January 2016, where he leads FFP’s efforts to power pro bono financial planning by supporting efforts that link volunteer financial planners to people in need, providing them with free, quality advice to improve their finances and their lives.
+Jon Dauphiné was named CEO of the Foundation for Financial Planning (FFP) in January 2016, where he leads FFP’s efforts to power pro bono financial planning by supporting efforts that link volunteer financial planners to people in need, providing them with free, quality advice to improve their finances and their lives.
 Prior to the Foundation, Jon served 15 years at AARP, an organization with over 37 million members, the last eight years as its Senior Vice President of Education and Outreach.
 In that role, he led the Association’s consumer and stakeholder programs, including key initiatives related to financial capability, retirement planning and employment.
 Prior to that, Jon was AARP’s Senior VP of Economic Security Strategy, where he developed and oversaw the implementation of all initiatives on economic issues, with a special focus on helping millions of low- and moderate-income people achieve lifelong financial security.

 Before joining AARP, Jon was Executive Director of the Long-Term Care Campaign, an advocacy coalition of 150 groups seeking improvements in U.S. long-term care policy, with prior roles in public affairs, including at Ogilvy Public Relations.
 An attorney, Jon was formerly a litigator with a major DC law firm.
 He graduated cum laude from Harvard Law School and with highest honors from Vassar College.